WayfaringBloke/dnd/writing/msns/1_Jewellery.md

 A narrow corridor leads up to a cramped dining area, with a bar & stools facing the wall.
 There's a large soda vending machine and a deli counter with a jersey wiseguy stood behind it.
 He sells corned beef sandwiches.
 His overall demeanour suggests he's not too keen on taking this job.

 ## Pantry
-Heavy bags of flour, c
+Heavy bags of flour, cornstarch, and

 ## Closet